mouli1508/AI-textbook-Q-A-using-RAG/documentation/1-default_behavior.md

 Unlike humans or stateful systems, LLMs are:

 - **Stateless**: Every prompt is treated as a brand new request, with no awareness of previous conversations.
-- **Context-limited**: They only "see" what’s in the current prompt.
+- **Context-limited**: They only "see" what's in the current prompt.

 ---